-As an alternative to sintering, the melt infiltration method can be used to create a dense component from a porous molding body.
-The prerequisite is that the base material consists of a porous body having a higher melting point than the infiltrating material.
-Furthermore, the melt must wet the base material.
-Then the porous body and the infiltrating material can be heated up, until the melting point of the infiltrating material is exceeded.
-The melt is drawn through the pores of the body by capillary forces and completely fills the pore volume.
-After cooling down, you will achieve a dense component, with – if correctly processed – the exact dimensions of the molding body.
+As an alternative to sintering, melt infiltration can be used to produce a dense component from a porous preform.
+The prerequisite is that the base material from which the preform is made has a higher melting point than the material to be infiltrated.
+Additionally, the melt must wet the base material.
+The preform and the material to be infiltrated can be heated until the melting point of the infiltrated material is exceeded.
+The melt is drawn into the pore channels of the preform by capillary forces and completely fills the pore space.
+After cooling, a dense component is obtained which, if processed correctly, corresponds exactly to the dimensions of the preform.

-By melt infiltration, ceramics, metals and metal-ceramic composites can be produced.
-The best-known composite is SiSiC ceramics, which is produced by infiltration of silicon melt in porous bodies made of silicon carbide.
-The so-called LSI process (Liquid Silicon Infiltration) is also used to infiltrate porous bodies made of carbon or SiC fibres, whereby CMC components (Ceramic Matrix Composites) are produced.
-Other hard substances can also be compressed by melt infiltration.
-Thus metallic binders such as cobalt or nickel can be infiltrated into porous bodies made of tungsten-carbide to manufacture hard (carbide) metals.
-One area in the field of oxide ceramics is e.g. the infiltration of glass melt in a porous body made of aluminum oxide.
-The glass melt crystallizes as it cools and you obtain a largely crystalline material.
-One area in the field of metals is e.g. the infiltration of bronze in porous bodies made of steel.
+Ceramics, metals, and metal-ceramic composites can be produced using melt infiltration.
+The most well-known process is the production of SiSiC ceramics by infiltrating silicon melt into porous preform made of silicon carbide.
+This so-called LSI process (Liquid Silicon Infiltration) is also used to infiltrate preforms made of carbon or SiC fibers, resulting in CMC components (Ceramic Matrix Composites).
+Hard materials can also be densified by melt infiltration.
+For example, metallic binders such as cobalt or nickel can be infiltrated into porous preforms made of tungsten carbide to produce cemented carbides.
+An example in the field of oxide ceramics is the infiltration of a glass melt into a porous preform made of aluminum oxide.
+Since the glass melt crystallizes upon cooling, a largely crystalline material is obtained.
+An example in the field of metals is the infiltration of bronze into porous preforms made of steel.